-For over 20 years Access Health has been working to improve health in West Michigan, with a focus on helping individuals who struggle every day to make ends meet and cannot afford to access care through the traditional model.
+For more than 20 years, Access Health has been working to improve health in West Michigan, with a focus on helping individuals who struggle every day to make ends meet and cannot afford to access care through the traditional model.
 Since 1999, we’ve worked closely with the individuals we serve, the local businesses who employ them, and the local organizations that serve them.

 Through this work, several things became very apparent:

 When our broader community came together to collaborate through the MuskegonCHIR, Access Health brought an idea to the table that would expand our individual-focused services to a community level.
 Knowing that place-based interventions are critical to helping communities attain the long-term success our individual members have achieved, we wanted to launch a pilot focused on factors that enhance neighborhood and family resilience – food access, education, employment, continuity of health care, behavioral health, and housing.